 - Make sure you have the necessary access level to install extensions from the Magento Marketplace in your Magento shop.

-- Create any custom fields in Emarsys that you will need to map the Magento fields to.
+- All the custom data fields that you need to map to Magento Customer fields.

 - Magento Customer ID